Skip to contents

 #'

-#' @name <the short name of your resource, same as in the backlog>
+#' @name <the short name of your resource>

 #' @keywords resource <identifies the documentation as a resource>